ABOUT LIZ

 GEN X

-LIZ PRATO is the author of Kids in America: A Gen X Reckoning (SFWP); Volcanoes, Palm Trees, and Privilege: Essays on Hawai‘i (Overcup Press), a New York Times Top Summer Travel Read, and a Finalist for the Oregon Book Award; and the short story collection, Baby's on Fire (Press 53).
-Her novel in stories, Purgatoire, is forthcoming from Forest Avenue Press in Spring 2026.
+LIZ PRATO is the author of the new novel in stories, Purgatoire; Volcanoes, Palm Trees, and Privilege: Essays on Hawai‘i, a New York Times Top Summer Travel Read and a Finalist for the Oregon Book Award; Kids in America: a Gen X Reckoning; and the short story collection, Baby's on Fire.

 She has been teaching at workshops and literary festivals from coast-to-coast since 2008.
 Liz is Editor at Large for Forest Avenue Press.